Updated 21st September 2023

 At Firs Primary School we have decided to implement an alternative approach to the teaching of languages in Key Stage 2.
-This year we have moved away from the traditional single language model of Modern Foreign Language teaching and are trialing Discovering Language.
+We have moved away from the traditional single language model of Modern Foreign Language teaching and are implementing the Discovering Language approach.

 What is the Discovering Language Program?